LemmySmackett/LemmySmackettCom/content/stories/mature/bean_knight.md

 The Knight ducks and weaves, shadowboxing.
 "I've also been the reigning speed bag champion for six years running."

 The Fae Witch's eyes light up.
-"Pro𝙘𝙚𝙚𝙙." Ω
+"Pro𝙘𝙚𝙚𝙙." ■